-German-American Mezzo-soprano Carola Emrich-Fisher made her London solo debut as Phèdre in Rameau’s Hippolyte et Aricie with Linden Baroque under the direction of Peter Fender this season.
-Ms. Emrich-Fisher has been praised for her “creamy tone” (Boston Classical Review) and “mahogany timbre and supple translucence” (Boston Musical Intelligencer).
-She has appeared as soloist with choral organisations numerous times and her performances have been described as “particularly moving” (Boston Musical Intelligencer).
-Operatic roles include Annio (La Clemenza di Tito), Sorceress (Dido and Aeneas), Third Lady, (Die Zauberflöte), among others.
+German-American Mezzo-soprano Carola Emrich-Fisher has been praised for her “creamy tone” (Boston Classical Review) and “mahogany timbre and supple translucence” (Boston Musical Intelligencer).
+Her versatile career on both opera and concert stage has led her to perform extensively in the US, Europe and the UK, and her performances have been described as “particularly moving” (Boston Musical Intelligencer).
+Operatic roles include Carmen (Carmen) with Brent Opera, Phèdre (Hippolyte et Aricie) with Linden Baroque , Siebel (Faust) with Brent Opera, Cherubino (Le Nozze di Figaro), Annio (La Clemenza di Tito), Dido and Sorceress (Dido and Aeneas), Third Lady, (Die Zauberflöte).
 She has appeared as Alto soloist in J.S.
 Bach Cantata BWV77, Herbert Howell’s Requiem, with Cantata Singers and Libella Quartet.
 Other solo engagements include Handel’s Messiah, as well as And the Trains Kept Coming by acclaimed composer Lior Navok, under the direction of David Hoose.
 Ms. Emrich-Fisher’s solo performances have been broadcast on US radio stations WERS 88.9 FM, WCRI 95.9 FM and WGBH 99.5 FM.
 She can be heard in solo roles on the Newport Baroque recording of Dido and Aeneas, as well as Cantata Singers’ recording Divining the Incandescent.

 Before relocating to London, U.K., Ms. Emrich-Fisher served as the Alto for the Libella Quartet, a vocal ensemble performing works from all periods, and committed to performing 20th- and 21st-century repertoire.
 As an ensemble member, she has performed with many professional ensembles, notably the Handel and Haydn Society, Boston Baroque, Cantata Singers, Boston Modern Orchestra Project, Boston Ballet, Lorelei Ensemble, Boston Bel Canto Opera, the Bronx Opera, Golden Fleece Opera and Odyssey Opera.
 She appeared with Boston Ballet for their acclaimed production of Mendelssohn’s Midsummer Night’s Dream under the direction of Jonathan McPhee.
 Under the direction of Sir Roger Norrington, Ms. Emrich-Fisher performed at the BBC Proms with the Handel and Haydn Society to sing Haydn’s The Seasons and joined Boston Baroque’s concert tour to Poland in 2015 under the direction of Martin Pearlman.